 - Retrieve the input key to find the index in the HT

 - Traverse the linked list corresponding to the HT if you find the value then return it else if you fully traverse the list without returning it means the value is not present in the table and can’t be fetched so return null

 - Fetch the index corresponding to the input key using the helper function

 - The traversal of the linked list is similar to in get() but what is special here is that one needs to remove the key along with finding it and two cases arise

 - If the key to be removed is present at the head of the linked list

-- Just like remove steps till traversal and adding and two cases (addition at head spot or non-head spot) remain the same.
+- Just like removing steps till traversal and adding and two cases (addition at head spot or non-head spot) remain the same.

-Java does in its own implementation of Hash Table uses Binary Search Tree if linked list corresponding to a particular bucket tend to get too long.
+Java does in its own implementation of Hash Table uses Binary Search Tree if linked list corresponding to a particular bucket tends to get too long.

 3 4 null 2 false

 This article is contributed by Ishaan Arora.
 If you like GeeksforGeeks and would like to contribute, you can also write an article and mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.